-This business segment pertains to the rental operations of the Company with related parties which commenced in November 2021 (Note 15).
+This business segment pertains to the rental operations of the Company with related parties (Note 15).

-All amounts reported in the financial statements of the Company as at and for the years ended December 31, 2023 and 2022 are attributable to this segment except for trade receivables from TransCo amounting to P80.23 million and interest income arising from amortization of discount on trade receivables amounting to P4.42 million (Note 4), which are attributable to sale of solar energy segment.
+All amounts reported in the financial statements of the Company as at and for the years ended December 31, 2024 and 2023 are attributable to this segment except for trade receivables from TransCo amounting to P62.78 million (2023 - P80.23 million) and interest income arising from amortization of discount on trade receivables amounting to P3.60 million (2023 - P4.42 million; 2022 - P2.69 million) (Note 4), which are attributable to sale of solar energy segment.

-The results of operations of the reportable segments of the Company for the years ended December 31 are as follows:
+The results of operations of the reportable segments of the Company for each of the three years in the period ended December 31, 2024 are as follows: